-The telephone number seems to be at the heart of the conversation – so perhaps a detailed overview of the components that make up a business’s telephone number and how those connect to the business’s physical location would be of benefit.
+The telephone number seems to be at the heart of the conversation – so perhaps a detailed overview of the components that make up a business’s telephone number and how those connect to the company’s physical location would be of benefit.

 Consider this phone number for reference 123-456-7890

 - Prefix (456) – The second part of a phone number is the prefix, “originally referred to the specific switch that a phone line connected to.
 Each switch at a phone carrier’s central office had a unique three-digit number.
-With the arrival of computerized switches, many systems now allow local number portability (LNP).” says HowStuffWorks [To clarify: LPNs allow you to move your phone number to a different switch - as long as it remains local]
+With the arrival of computerized switches, many systems now allow local number portability (LNP).” says HowStuffWorks [To clarify: LPNs enable you to move your phone number to a different switch – as long as it remains local]

 As the area code relates to a broad geographical area – the prefix draws a closer connection to the real business.

 - Line Number (7890) – The last of the telephone number sequence is the number string assigned at the switch level to the phone line that you are using.

 “Think of the three parts like a street address” HowStuffWorks says “where the area code is the city, the prefix is the street, and the line number is the house.”

 Telephone numbers carry substantial and irreplaceable local identifiers that authenticate local businesses.
 Replacing them with a non-local number or a non-local tracking number will surely mitigate the intended market value of a properly optimized NAP as well as send mixed business citation signals to search engines.